AkeelMedina22/cpp-design-patterns/README.md

 **Key Feature:** New **multiplier implementations** (e.g., single-threaded CPU, CUDA-accelerated GPU, OpenCL) can be registered and used via the factory without requiring modifications to the factory itself.
 Each multiplier is generated using a config, and such, it may be useful, for example, in performance testing multiple algorithms/hyperparameters.

+Read more about this project on my [blog](https://akeelmedina22.github.io/posts/2025-07/cpp-design-patterns/)!

 **Current Status:**
-* Includes a registry that works as follows:
+* Includes a registry that contains all Multiplier implementations.
-    - Static initialization order MUST create the `CPURegistrar` object defined in `*_multiplier.cpp` before main.
-    - The constructor of `MultiplierRegistrar` initializes the `MultiplierRegistry` using `getInstance` (Meyers Singleton Pattern).
-    - All `IMultiplier` implementations will thus have their 'recipe' stored in the Registry before main.
-    - By default, a Registration of the same name will be overwritten.
-    - Move semantics are utilized for the efficient transfer of ownership of unique_ptr from Multiplier to Registry.
 * Includes a single-threaded CPU multiplier implementation using Eigen.
+* Includes CUDA and OpenMP implementations for comparison (with SIMD-> AVX2+NEON).
 * Includes a globally accessible Logger singleton for handling application-wide logging.
 * All backends are created and configured via a central JSON config file.
-* (Future: CUDA and OpenMP implementations planned).

 **Dependencies:**
 * C++17 (for thread-safe static variables, move semantics, smart pointers, and `try_emplace`)